MagicPhase/Eutropia/README.md

 >D19(IO) Output PWM for CH4 FET.
 >D18(IO) Output PWM for CH3 FET.
 >D5(IO) Attached to 2 JTS headers with 4.7k pullup resistor.
 These are intended for DS18D20 temp sensors.
 >D1(IO) Attached to the input of the Neo Pixel (SK6805).
-This pin is also used for Serial1 during programing.
+This pin is also used for Serial during programing.
 All other IO pins are left unattached as to not interfere during WiFi operations.

 ## Board Headers: